Brockton Audubon Preserve - Brockton, MA

 Stone walls run through the site and provide evidence of its prior agricultural use.
 Once cleared, these fields were used primarily for pasture.
 Most of the trees on the site are less than 50 years old.
 Other signs of prior use include barbed wire scars on trees and traces of old farm roads.
 Glacially deposited stones and boulders litter several areas of the site.
 One huge glacial erratic, 20 feet high, is located in the northeast portion of the site.

 This property is a diamond-in-the-rough and provides a great opportunity for the protection of land in an urban setting within our service area while creating a much needed urban sanctuary for the people of Brockton and surrounding communities.
-Nestled within a heavily urbanized area, with approximately 250,00 residents within a 5-mile radius, this preserve ensures the protection of the property’s important natural habitats and provides for passive outdoor recreation for the community in addition to providing excellent opportunities for environmental education in conjunction with local schools and community groups.
+Nestled within a heavily urbanized area, with approximately 250,00 residents within a 5-mile radius, this preserve ensures the protection of important natural habitats and provides for passive outdoor recreation for the community in addition to providing excellent opportunities for environmental education in conjunction with local schools and community groups.
 The diversity of habitats is outstanding and is being developed to encourage a range of outdoor activities.